plantinformatics/lamington/README.md

 ![image](https://github.com/user-attachments/assets/b896f34c-ec38-49b7-8dbf-41eca0ea587c)

+* After entering a GDS file name (without the .gds extension which will be appended automatically), the 'Convert and Display' button is displayed which you can click to convert the input VCF file to GDS.
 * Once the VCF file has been uploaded with a meaningful name provided for the GDS file, the data can then be loaded on the *'Select GDS file' tab*

 ![image](https://github.com/user-attachments/assets/77e39740-eaae-48e0-82bb-b7eaf74af87e)